 The library allows novice game designers to experiment with storytelling, animation, physics, interaction and standard game types like adventure games, platformers, and arcade shooters.
 Projects can be compiled into executables for Mac, PC, and Linux.
 The library itself, running within BYOB, is cross-platform as well.

 Visit the main site by clicking on the image to the left.
-The introductory videos are embedded below; however, the Game Blocks site contains the most up-to-date list of tutorials and documentation.
+The introductory videos are embedded below for convenience; however, the Game Blocks site contains the most up-to-date list of tutorials and documentation.
 Happy coding...

 Videos